Abstracts Track 2022

 Authors:

-Andreas M. Billert
+Andreas Martin Billert

 Abstract: An efficient battery thermal management system (BTMS) for electric vehicles must, on the one hand, ensure optimal battery temperature with low energy consumption and on the other hand, take into account the effects of battery aging and power derating.
 This can be achieved using a predictive controller instead of fixed battery cooling thresholds.
 Such a controller needs a battery temperature prediction for the following drive horizon for different battery cooling thresholds to choose the optimal value.
 Non-linearity of the underlying physical processes and uncertainty of the forecast of the driver’s behavior and the route ahead motivate the usage of Convolutional Neural Networks (CNN) for quantile predictions.
 In the proposed method, cross-domain data are analyzed and processed as training data for a CNN.
 The input of the CNN consists of data from previous road segments as well as predictions for following road segments.
 The output is a prediction of the change in battery temperature as quantile sequences over a prediction horizon.
 This is achieved by using multiple input and output channels and a custom loss layer to incorporate the quantile losses.
 Properties of the collected cross-domain data sets are analyzed and considered during preprocessing.
 Subsequently, 150 models with 50 different sets of hyperparameters are trained.
 They are evaluated and ranked by point- and quantile-forecast related metrics, of which the best performing model is further analyzed.
 Cross-domain data used in this study consists of simulation, vehicle fleet and weather data.
 860 simulations provide the effect of different battery cooling thresholds.
 1504 drives with 16 vehicles of a prototype fleet between March and October 2021 cover real road conditions and profiles.
 They are joined by humidity and solar radiation data from the German Weather Service.
 The step of data understanding shows the suitability of the considered data for training, validation, and testing.
 All data are prepared for the CNN as data points with 43 input features from the previous 5 km, 17 foresight input features from the following 20 km and the change in battery temperature as target output for the following 20 km.
 All input is sampled to 250 m segments.
 The best performing model is identified using total loss, point-forecast and quantile-related metrics.
 Concerning point-forecast metrics, the 0.5 quantile (median) prediction achieves a mean absolute error of 0.27 °C and an absolute difference between prediction and true value smaller than 1.1 °C in more than 90% of the segments.
 Concerning quantile-related metrics, the occurrence of true values within the quantile predictions shows the capability of the method to include the model’s uncertainty.
 For example, 47% of the true values are below the predicted median, and 93% of the true values are below the 0.99 quantile.
 A plausible effect of different battery cooling thresholds on predictions points out the general applicability of the model for a predictive BTMS.
 The results show the ability of the developed method to well predict quantiles of changes in battery temperature for different battery cooling thresholds.
 Possible improvements of the method such as increasing data size, using more complex architectures as well as optimizing input and prediction horizons are discussed.
 The main insight of this work is the applicability of the proposed method, including domain-specific data analysis, model architecture and model evaluation.